The Seven Deadly Sins: Grudge of Edinburgh

-The Seven Deadly Sins: Grudge of Edinburgh (七つの大罪 怨嗟のエジンバラ, Nanatsu no Taizai: Ensa no Ejinbara) is a two-part Japanese animated fantasy action film based on The Seven Deadly Sins manga series written and illustrated by Nakaba Suzuki.
-It comprises the third and fourth films for the series, following Prisoners of the Sky (2018) and Cursed by Light (2021).
-The two-part film is directed by Bob Shirahata, with Noriyuki Abe as chief director, written by Rintarō Ikeda, co-produced by Alfred Imageworks and Marvy Jackm and distributed by Netflix.
-The first film was streamed on December 20, 2022, while the second film was streamed on August 8, 2023.
+The Seven Deadly Sins: Grudge of Edinburgh (七つの大罪 怨嗟のエジンバラ, Nanatsu no Taizai Ensa no Ejinbara) is a Japanese two-part animated fantasy action film directed by Bob Shirahata, with Noriyuki Abe as chief director and written by Rintarō Ikeda; the two-part film is based on The Seven Deadly Sins manga series by Nakaba Suzuki.
+Co-produced by Alfred Imageworks and Marvy Jack and distributed by Netflix, Grudge of Edinburgh is the third and fourth film for the series, following Prisoners of the Sky (2018) and Cursed by Light (2021), and takes place between the final episode of the anime series and its sequel series Four Knights of the Apocalypse.
+The first film was streamed on December 20, 2022, and the second film on August 8, 2023.

-The film takes place between last episode of The Seven Deadly Sins and its sequel series Four Knights of the Apocalypse.

 Synopsis

 Part 1

 Following their coronation as king and queen of Liones, the demon Meliodas and goddess Elizabeth have a son named Tristan, (Note: As depicted in The Seven Deadly Sins: Dragon's Judgement) who inherits both respective abilities of his parents.
 During a sparring match with his friend Lancelot, the half-fairy son of Meliodas's comrade Ban, the ten-year-old Tristan is briefly overtaken by his demonic impulses and seriously injures Lancelot, who goes missing shortly afterward.
 Ashamed and afraid of losing control of himself again, Tristan seeks out less violent applications of his powers, which strains his relationship with his parents.

 Four years later, Elizabeth is struck with a fatal illness due to a curse placed on her by Priest, a servant of the former Holy Knight Deathpierce, who seeks vengeance for the injustices he suffered from the Demon and Goddess Clans fourteen years earlier.
 (Note: As depicted in The Seven Deadly Sins: Revival of The Commandments and Imperial Wrath of the Gods) Trying in vain to heal Elizabeth with his goddess powers, Tristan senses Priest and rushes out of Liones to save Elizabeth.
 Meliodas's comrade Gowther places a tracker on Tristan and contacts Ban, Diane, and King, their companions from the disbanded Seven Deadly Sins.
 Meanwhile, Deathpierce begins capturing demons, giants, and fairies to combine them into monstrous chimeras with his mystical Chaos Staff, intending to conquer Liones with them.

 Tristan encounters a fairy who has saved three non-human children from the Empties, Deathpierce's army of magical automatons.
 Despite the fairy's hostility towards Tristan, the two join forces and follow the children's captured parents to Deathpierce's domain of Edinburgh, where they fend off Deathpierce's army and rescue the parents.
 When Tristan is nearly killed while struggling to control his demon instincts, the fairy saves him and assumes a human-like form, revealing himself to be Lancelot.